crystallabs/crysterm/USAGE.md

 ## 1. Introduction

-A Crysterm program is built from a small number of key pieces; one or more `Screen`s, hierarchical tree of `Widget`s placed on them, and `Style` objects for visual look.
+A Crysterm program is built from a small number of key pieces; one or more `Window`s (each backed by a `Screen`, the terminal device), a hierarchical tree of `Widget`s placed on them, and `Style` objects for visual look.

 Widgets are placed in various types of auto-arranging layouts or positioned with a flexible scheme (absolute integers, percentages, or keywords such as `"center"`), decorated with borders/padding/shadow/frame, and filled with content that may contain inline markup ("tags") for colors and attributes.
-The screen renders the whole tree into an off-screen cell buffer and then emits only the minimal set of terminal escape sequences needed to make the changes, using the differential ("damage") renderer.
+The window renders the whole tree into an off-screen cell buffer and then emits only the minimal set of terminal escape sequences needed to make the changes, using the differential ("damage") renderer.